Ongoing

 ‘Happy Accidents: Towards post-anthropocentric understandings of serendipity.

-This research project’s contribution to knowledge is the injection of relational theories of creativity into the analysis of making processes as a new way to account for the material forces and flows that give rise to instances of unexpected but welcome events in the production of material artefacts.
-In this context, the PhD thesis demonstrates how the injection of relational theories of creativity into the analysis of making processes offers a way to read such chance happenings not in terms of serendipity or a ‘happy accident’ after the fact/ act, but as an emergent ‘dance of animacy’ between maker, material, and environment (Ingold, 2013, p.
-101).
-It is hypothesised that such a revised understanding of serendipity in relation to making will provide makers with a better way to consider the often-ineffable qualities of materials.
-Framed in this way, this project is proffered as a contribution of diffractive practice and research into the field of making theory.
+The research addresses the philosophical separation between human observers and the world which underpins the predominance of intellectual models and ideal outcomes in relation to practical knowledge and enactive processes of ‘making,’ which has led to hylomorphic attitudes in critical histories and commentaries of art, design and craft which prioritise ‘outcomes’ and denigrate material agencies, contingencies and ‘happy accidents’ (Bolt 2004, Ingold 2013, Roochnik 1996).
+This project puts forward alternative analyses of making processes and engages with morphogenetic theories of creativity (Ingold 2013; Hodder 2012; Malafouris 2013) as a new way to account for the material forces and flows that give rise to instances of unexpected but welcome events in the production of material artefacts.
+This thesis looks to new materialist and posthumanist theories and diffractive practices which suggest that all material and making processes are embedded and entangled and that interpretations of outcomes in material processes must consider the non-human and human agencies and their intra-actions in those processes, including ‘making.’
+In this context, the PhD thesis demonstrates how the injection of morphogenetic theories of creativity into the analysis of making processes offers a way to read such chance happenings not in terms of serendipity or ‘happy accidents’ after the fact/act, but as emergent ‘dances of animacy’ between maker, material, and environment (Ingold, 2013, p.
+101) and reorientates ‘the maker,’ ‘the made’ and ‘making’ as ongoing entangled processes which in turn are part of the processes of the world.
+It is hypothesised that such a revised understanding of ‘making,’ which embraces contingencies and serendipity as inevitable aspects of the process, will provide makers and commentators on making with a better way to consider contingencies and the often-ineffable qualities of materials, and the nature of making as an ongoing, entangled and co-dependent process between humans and non-humans.
+Framed in this way, this project is proffered as a contribution of diffractive practice/research into the field of making theory and as a contribution to ideas engaging with the reframing of human-nonhuman relations.

 (Supervisors : Thompson.
 Woodward)